a2800276/hexy.js/README.md

     The endiannes can be controlled by passing bool via `littleEndian`, which defaults to `false` to support the behavior of the previous versions
 * introduced ability to group 8 bytes (16 nibbles).
 With prevalence of 64-bit computing, the 64-bit (i.e. 8-byte) data is getting more and more popular.
     The 8-byte grouping is enabled by passing "sixteens" into `config.format`
-* introduced ability to display the binary data in bases other than hexadecimal: binary, octal, decimal and hexadecimal The base is controlled by passing 2, 8, 10 or 16 into `config.base`
+* introduced ability to display the binary data in bases (radixes) other than hexadecimal: binary, octal, decimal and hexadecimal
+    The radix is controlled by passing 2, 8, 10 or 16 into `config.radix`
 * introduced ability to control if non-printable characters are displayed or replaced with `'.'`.
     To display extended characters, pass `config.extendedChs: true`.
 The exact behavior of this flag depends on the output type, html or not:
     In `config.html: true` mode, all the characters can be displayed, even 0-0x20 have visual represenation.
     In `config.html: false` mode, only the extended characters beyond the end of standard ASCII are displayed.
-* implemented and exported `maxnumberlen()` -- calculates how many characters can a number occupy
+* implemented and exported `maxnumberlen()` -- calculates how many characters can a number occupy given bittness and radix
 * several tweaks improved performance by ~15-30%, depending on the platform (compared to v.0.3.2).
 * a bit more order in the node.js tests:
   * the tests are read from an uniform table.
 This allows enumerating the testcases, as well as sharing them with browser tests